 Note that this doesn't stop him from doing things like tranqing enemies and leaving them to die in explosions...

 Another episode has Hawkeye and Potter driving a jeep after getting drunk, when they come under enemy fire.
 They get out of the jeep and take cover, and Potter hands Hawkeye his sidearm and tells him to use it.
-Hawkeye protests that he will carry burdens, and even harakiri if desperate enough, but he will not carry a gun.
+Hawkeye protests that he will carry books, carry a tune, carry on, carry over, and even harakiri if desperate enough, but he will not carry a gun.
 Potter tells him to think of it not as a weapon, but as an angry noise-maker, and convinces Hawkeye to fire it in the air to at least give them some covering fire.

 In Ultraman Cosmos, Ultraman Cosmos is a pacifist and normally makes a token effort to subdue and calm down the monster he's fighting to the point his Luna Form has no real Finishing Moves that can kill.
 If faced with a monster he cannot subdue peacefully, or is truly evil, he has to switch to his more combat able Corona Mode, which can still calm monsters down if needed.
 His Eclipse Mode reflects this as well, with a finishing beam that only kills evil beings, passing through everything else.
 His support team, EYES, also tend to take this perspective on monsters, trying to subdue them, while the military tries to kill them, which often ends up re-enraging said monster EYES took care of.
 This actually comes back to help as on several occasions, the monsters and aliens they've spared or helped do come back to help out humanity, leading to a rather epic Gondor Calls for Aid moment in the third movie after Cosmos is killed by Ultraman Justice.